Yorkshire village divided by decision to sell playground to developer who wants to turn it into his garden

-Oswaldkirk: Yorkshire village which inspired Heartbeat divided by decision to sell playground to developer who wants to turn it into his garden
+Oswaldkirk: Yorkshire village which inspired Heartbeat divided by decision to sell playground to businessman who wants to turn it into his garden

-The village hall’s trustees have agreed to William Brannon’s suggestion that the children’s play area is moved to a plot of land behind the building so that the current site can become part of his new five-bedroom property.
+The village hall’s trustees and William Brannon have agreed that the children’s play area will be moved to a plot of land behind the building so that the current site can become part of his new five-bedroom property.

 The proposal has split the community – with support only narrowly overcoming opposition when a vote was taken following a consultation process.
 It was passed with a margin of 53 per cent in favour of the swap.